Russian forces begin assault on two eastern Ukraine cities

 “After midnight, the Russian army struck the Nikopol area with (Soviet-era) Grad rockets, and the Kryvyi Rih area from barrel artillery,” Valentyn Reznichenko wrote on Telegram.

-Ukrainian authorities also said a Russian missile attack overnight damaged unspecified infrastructure in the regional capital of Zaporizhzhia.
+Another Russian missile attack overnight damaged unspecified infrastructure in the regional capital of Zaporizhzhia.
 On Thursday, Russia fired 60 rockets at Nikopol, damaging 50 residential buildings in the city of 107,000 and leaving residents without electricity.

 Rafael Grossi, head of the International Atomic Energy Agency, warned this week that the situation was becoming more perilous day by day at the Zaporizhzhia plant.

 “Every principle of nuclear safety has been violated” at the plant, he said.
-“What is at stake is extremely serious and extremely grave and dangerous.”
+“What is at stake is extremely serious.”

 He expressed concern about the way the plant is being operated and the danger posed by the fighting going on around it.
-Experts at the U.S.-based Institute for the Study of War said they believe Russia is shelling the area intentionally, “putting Ukraine in a difficult position.”
+Experts at the U.S.-based Institute for the Study of War said Russia is shelling the area intentionally, “putting Ukraine in a difficult position.”

 The Ukrainian company operating the nuclear power station said Saturday that Russian troops are using the plant’s basement to hide from Ukrainian shelling and have barred its Ukrainian staff from going there.